AACR-Takeda Oncology Fellowships

 I am greatly honored to receive the AACR-Takeda Oncology Lung Cancer Research Fellowship.
 This opportunity will greatly support me on my path to become an independent scientist, aiming towards the development of efficacious cancer therapy.

 The histone methyltransferase NSD2 is overexpressed in 15-20 percent of multiple myeloma (MM) patients due to the t(4:14) chromosomal translocation.
-NSD2 overexpression in MM cells drives an oncogenic epigenetic and transcriptional program.
-Dr. Sobh will test the hypothesis that different genetic lesions commonly detected in MM differentially impact histone methylation and transcriptional profiles driven by NSD2 overexpression.
-He will generate and characterize several genetically-distinct t(4:14) MM cell lines where degradation of the rearranged NSD2 allele product can be selectively induced.
-RNAseq and H3K36/H3K27 methylation ChIPseq in the different NSD2-high and NSD2-low isogenic pairs will define key genes deregulated by NSD2 overexpression in the context of mutations recurrently found in MM.
-He will further perform genome-wide CRISPR-based loss-of-function screens to identify genetic liabilities and synthetic-lethal drug-gene interactions associated with NSD2 overexpression in MM cells.
-This work will provide better understanding of how NSD2 contributes to MM pathogenesis and reveal insight into novel molecular-based treatment options for t(4;14) MM.
+Dr. Sobh hypothesizes that different genetic lesions in MM differentially impact histone methylation and transcriptional profiles driven by NSD2 overexpression.
+He is set to conduct RNAseq and H3K36/H3K27 methylation ChIPseq analyses in different NSD2-high and NSD2-low isogenic pairs to define key genes deregulated by NSD2 overexpression.
+He is also performing genome-wide CRISPR-based loss-of-function screens to identify genetic liabilities and synthetic-lethal drug-gene interactions associated with NSD2 overexpression in MM cells.

-Dr. Sobh is a postdoctoral researcher in the laboratory of Dr. Jonathan Licht at the University of Florida.
-He received a BSc in biochemistry from the Lebanese University, a MSc in biotechnology from the American University of Science and Technology, and a PhD in comparative biochemistry from the University of California, Berkeley.
+Dr. Sobh received a PhD in comparative biochemistry from the University of California, Berkeley.
 His research in graduate school focused on implementing functional genomics tools to study various cellular processes, including nutrient homeostasis as well as susceptibility to chemical carcinogens and chemotherapeutic agents.
-As a postdoctoral researcher, Dr. Sobh is studying the molecular consequences and vulnerabilities associated with NSD2 overexpression in multiple myeloma.
+He is currently a postdoctoral researcher at the University of Florida, where he is studying the molecular consequences and vulnerabilities associated with NSD2 overexpression in multiple myeloma.

 Acknowledgement of Support